 There were a number of shoe companies, including Mason and Hanover, that used direct sales to distribute their products.
 Salem, Virginia based Stuart McGuire was another large company that sold shoes and clothes through its network of “representatives”.
 The representatives were armed with the Stuart McGuire catalog which boasted as having the “world’s largest collection of shoes” and it included dress shoes, work boots, sandals and sneakers.

 I have a 1971 Stuart McGuire catalog and marketing materials from the era.
 In 1971, shoe prices generally ranged from $25 to $35.
 For around $50, you could get shoes or loafers made with exotic leathers such as elephant (yes), sea lion, alligator, and sharkskin.
+The exotic leather pairs were made in England by, I believe, Loake.

 If you look for vintage shoes on eBay, you have likely come across Stuart McGuire pairs.
 In general, they tend to be lower quality and often with brown painted vinyl soles.
 I have collected a few pairs of Stuart McGuire from their “Imperial” line.
 One in alpine grain and the other in Shell Cordovan.
 The alpine grain was priced at $35.95 which is the equivalent of $230 in 2019 US dollars.
 I don’t have a price for the Shell Cordovan model.